-Can jets of air keep covid-19 off buffet food?
+Can jets of air keep coronavirus off buffet food?
 One company banks on it.

-The longtime symbol of American overindulgence has been harder to come by since mid-March, when the U.S. Food and Drug Administration recommended “discontinuing self-service buffets and salad bars” until the coronavirus crisis subsides.
+The longtime symbol of American overindulgence has been harder to come by since mid-March, when the Food and Drug Administration recommended “discontinuing self-service buffets and salad bars” until the coronavirus crisis subsides.

-In the months since, some of the nation’s most popular buffet chains closed shop.
-Others embraced curbside pickup or invented new post-outbreak experiences such as “no-touch” all-you-can-eat dinners.
+In the months since, some of the nation’s most popular buffet chains have closed shop.
+Others have embraced curbside pickup or invented new experiences such as “no touch” all-you-can-eat dinners.

-More than nine months later, however, the buffet industry is still reeling from the loss of the self-serve station as some states inch toward what could be another round of indoor dining lockdowns.
+More than nine months later, however, the buffet industry is still reeling from the loss of the self-serve station as states reinstitute indoor dining restrictions.

 Still, one small business is banking on the sector’s comeback and has manufactured a device meant to help the industry recover.

-Pennsylvania-based Food Sign Pros is piloting a “food protector” that repurposes technology that’s been around for decades.
-It’s called AirShield, and it uses a continuous flow of air to keep respiratory droplets away from the salad bar.
+Pennsylvania-based Food Sign Pros is piloting a “food protector” that repurposes technology around for decades.
+It’s called the AirShield, and it uses a continuous flow of air to keep respiratory droplets away from the salad bar.

 “It essentially diverts particles and air-blown contaminants away from the food by pushing them downward,” said Michael Kurmlavage, head of major accounts at Food Sign Pros.